arendjr/SlidingMenuLayout/README.md

 Finally, you can add a button (typically in the top left corner of your main view), that calls openMenu() or closeMenu() on the layout as appropriate.
 This also is left as an exercise to the reader.
+You may also want to implement swipe movements for opening/closing the menu.